-The Department of Health has warned that women could be forced to quit their jobs to look after ill or ageing relatives if the supply of EU care workers decreases dramatically after Brexit.
+The Department of Health and Social Care has warned that women could be forced to quit their jobs to look after ill or ageing relatives if the supply of EU care workers decreases dramatically after Brexit.

 According to a report, there could be 28,000 fewer workers in the care sector in England, five years after leaving the European Union if employers were no longer able to recruit staff from Europe.